Is credit card usage in decline in Australia?

 One way to save cash and to avoid getting into debt is to question every purchase you make.

-As life returns to something resembling normal in the coming weeks and months, businesses will encourage you to spend.
+Whether it’s keeping up with the latest trends or catching up on post-pandemic outings, businesses will encourage you to spend.
 You might put yourself under pressure to start shopping again.

 Question why you’re doing this and consider what the long-term impact on your finances might be.